trac-hacks/trac-github/README.md

 If you click on the webhook you just created, at the bottom of the page, you should see that a "ping" payload was successufully delivered to Trac

+Optionally, you can run additional actions every time GitHub triggers a webhook by placing a custom executable script at `<project>.git/hooks/trac-github-update`.

 ### Authentication

 **`tracext.github.GitHubLoginModule`** provides authentication through